 If Your Name is Mehtar You Must be a Sweeper

 The rigid caste system that India has been known for in the past is slowly changing.
 It's existed since the Vedic Age, but it was during British rule that Indians were especially categorized according to caste.
 When India achieved Independence, the government wanted to build a casteless society.
 Education has played a huge role in changing the caste system.
 Nowadays, you can't just assume someone will follow a certain profession just because of his surname.
 Even lower caste people are studying to become engineers.
 However, caste still remains a significant part of people's mentalities, particularly where arranged marriages are concerned.
 Conversations among Indians also include jokes that refer to caste stereotypes.

 Indians are Corrupt

 Unfortunately, corruption is a major concern in India.
-The problem grew in the years after India became independent, and started from the top level of government.
+The problem grew in the years after India became Independent, and started from the top level of government.
 Without proper legislation in place to penalize it, it proliferated.
 Bureaucrats followed the lead of ministers, and citizens had no choice but to comply with it in order to get any work done.
 Hence it's spread through all levels of government and society.
 However, the public's tolerance for corruption has reached an all time low.
-A number of measures are being put in place to curb it.
+There are growing political movements against corruption and a number of measures are being put in place to curb it.